Categories

 I proceeded in telling her that I wanted her to become my wife and hoped that our age difference would not be an obstacle.

 “It will not!”, she said in all simplicity!
-And that is how our romance started.

-My next fear was that she would be put off by my difficult and demanding character.
 I could only turn to my God for help, for him to help her to accept me the way I am, for I was determined to be with her (as I was with everyone else) exactly myself, not hiding anything from her, even at the risk of losing her, since I knew how wrong it would be for me to trick her into marrying someone I was not!

-God once more listened to my prayer by making her practically blind and immune to my abrupt ways…
+God once more listened to my prayer by making her practically blind and immune to my impatient, abrupt ways…

 Two months later, we were married.